 As we’re slowly approaching fall, some of you may be planning out your next destination for this year’s vacation.
-Since average of 19 percent of Americans will be traveling abroad this summer, and only about 10.9 percent will travel abroad during the fall, you won’t have to worry too much about tourists overcrowding cities if you travel in the fall.
+Since an average of 19 percent of Americans will be traveling abroad this summer, and only about 10.9 percent will travel abroad during the fall, you won’t have to worry too much about tourists overcrowding cities if you travel in the fall.

 With that said, we’ve compiled a list of top fall destinations for this year that we hope will inspire your vacation planning in 2016.

 Pokhara is Nepal’s top destination for tourists looking for adventure and those looking to discover natural beauty.
-The city is divided into two sectors: the tourist friendly Lakeside district, surrounding the lake Phewa Tal, and the old city, which is more commercial, spanning out pass the dam.
-Pokhara is located 124 miles (200 kilometers) west of the capital, and is the third largest city in Nepal.
+The city is divided into two sectors: the tourist-friendly Lakeside district, surrounding the lake Phewa Tal, and the old city, which is more commercial, spanning out pass the dam.
+Pokhara is located 124 miles (200 kilometers) west of the capital and is the third-largest city in Nepal.

 If you’re looking to relax and unwind, then stick to the Lakeside district.
 But if you’re looking for adventure, then head beyond the Lake and go paragliding, white-water rafting, or trekking, which is what Pokhara is really known for.